Allowable Business Services

 Re-Open Saskatchewan Training Subsidy

-The Re-Open Saskatchewan Training Subsidy allows eligible employers to access up to $10,000 to provide existing employees with training that addresses increased health and safety requirements or adoption of innovative practices that align with social distancing protocols.
+The Re-Open Saskatchewan Training Subsidy allows approved employers to access up to $10,000 to provide existing employees with training that supports economic recovery by addressing increased health and safety requirements and/or adoption of innovative practices that align with social distancing protocols.
 Applicants must demonstrate that the requested training supports the safe re-opening of the service or business.
+Employers are reimbursed for 100% of approved training costs up to $10,000.
 The application deadline is December 31, 2020.

 Saskatchewan Tourism Sector Support Program (STSSP)